 - Proportional Chord

 A chord made of any number of proportions relative to the root pitch.
-NUMBER1, NUMBER2,… must be integer numbers.
-The pitches of NUMBER1:NUMBER2:NUMBER3 are calculated from the frequency of the root pitch (F):
+NUMBER1, NUMBER2, … must be integer numbers.
+The chord must not contain any space characters.
+The pitches are calculated from the frequency of the root pitch (F):

 1st tone: F

-A chord made of any number of proportions relative to the preceding TONE.
-Further tones may also be specified between < and >.
-The pitches of NUMBER1:NUMBER2:NUMBER3 are calculated from the frequency of TONE (F); see above.
+>.
+The pitches are calculated from the frequency of TONE (F), like above.
 Hence, this is the first tone of the proportions.